Summary

 • the expected time frames for our actions

-• their likely involvement in the process, and
+• their likely involvement in the process.

-We will advise people when we are unable to deal with any part of their complaint as soon as it has been identified and provide advice about where such issues and/or complaints may be directed (if known and appropriate).
+We will advise complainant's when we are unable to deal with any part of their complaint as soon as it has been identified and provide advice about where such issues and/or complaints may be directed (if known and appropriate).

 Objectivity and fairness